HumaticsLAB/HumaticsLAB.github.io/_projects_others/movingfashion.md

 Dataset and Code reachable [here](https://github.com/HumaticsLAB/SEAM-Match-RCNN).

 ## Citation
-If you use MovingFashion or SEAM Match-RCNN, please cite our the paper.
+If you use MovingFashion or SEAM Match-RCNN, please cite our paper.
 Do not hesitate to contact any of the authors with any comments or feedback.

 ```
 @inproceedings{godi2022movingfashion,